chichundri/Notes/InterviewQues.md

 113. CountDownLatch?
     This class enables a java thread to wait until other set of threads completes their tasks.
-    Initialized with given count and can not reset.count specifies the number of events that must occur before latch is released.
+    Initialized with given count and can not reset.
+Count specifies the number of events that must occur before latch is released.
     example - In amusement park, wait for 3 person to start ride

 114. CyclicBarrier?